apptentive/apptentive-android/README.md

 out below are instructions that will allow you to ask users to rate your app, give and receive feedback about app performance, and show surveys to your users.

-Note: The installation instructions are also presented to you on [Apptentive](http://www.apptentive.com) when you add an app.
+Note: These installation instructions are also presented to you on [Apptentive](https://www.apptentive.com) when you add an app.
 This document is kept in sync with our web documentation.

 -